 – Selling products or services: If, say, your blog is all about being a Knitting Mommy, you may decide to write an ebook about knitting and sell it on your site.

-Other than affiliate links, which don’t pay a ton, I have not personally made any efforts to monetize this blog – I do it as a hobby and don’t want the hassle of dealing with advertisers, etc.
+Other than affiliate links, which don’t pay a ton, I have not personally made any efforts to monetize this blog – I do it as a hobby and don’t want the hassle of dealing with advertisers, etc. Other mom bloggers, like my friend Suzi Whitford, have given this whole thing a lot more thought and provide some great resources.

-However, one really nice perk of mommy blogging – which I did not expect – has been all the great stuff people have sent over for me to try out and review, including an amazing weekend trip to Vermont.
+One really nice perk of mommy blogging – which I did not expect – has been all the great stuff people have sent over for me to try out and review, including an amazing weekend trip to Vermont.
 If you are lucky enough to experience this sort of thing, too, you’re legally required to disclose these arrangements when you write about them (see the disclaimers at the bottom of each post in my “reviews” category for examples).

 Do a Google search for almost anything, and on the results page, you’ll see a list of ads (all with a headline followed by 2 lines of text and a link) on the right side of your screen, and usually a few at top left, too.
 Advertisers bid on common search terms and write the ads that are displayed when someone searches for that term.
 The advertisers only pay if someone actually clicks on the ad – hence, “pay-per-click” (or PPC) advertising.